Clinical Guide to Transfusion

 When the urgency of the transfusion requirement prevents the initiation or completion of pre-transfusion testing, emergency release of unmatched blood products may be considered.
 If ABO and Rh (D) testing have been completed, group-specific non-crossmatched red blood cell products may be provided.
 If no testing has been initiated when blood is required, Type O-positive or O-negative unmatched red blood cell units could be released.
 Type O-negative red blood cells should be conserved in emergencies for woman of child bearing potential to prevent overuse of the limited supply of Type O-negative red blood cell units.
 A sample for compatibility testing should be obtained as soon as clinical circumstances permit.
 This allows appropriate switching to group-specific crossmatched blood as soon as possible.

-The authors acknowledge Kate Chipperfield, MD FRCPC, and Darlene Mueller, MA, ART, for their review of this chapter.
+The author, Debra Lane, acknowledges Kate Chipperfield, MD FRCPC, and Darlene Mueller, MA, ART, for their review of this chapter.

 - CSTM Standards Committee.
 CSTM Standards for Hospital Transfusion Services.
 Published in Ottawa, Canada by Canadian Society for Transfusion Medicine, 2017.